pragmatista/CustomGPTs/GPTs/Image to Prompt Creator/README.md

 This AI Assistant can turn visual content into rich, actionable descriptions for creative projects in three easy steps!

 ---
-### Quick Mode
+### Quick Method
-Step 1.
+* Step 1.
 Upload an image
-Step 2.
+* Step 2.
 Ask AI to analyze the image and give you a prompt.
-Step 3.
+* Step 3.
 Use the provided prompt to generate a new image inspired by the one you uploaded

-Alternatively, if you have a paid ChatGPT plan, you can access our ready-to-go "[Image to Prompt Creator](https://chatgpt.com/g/g-j7JqI39de-image-to-prompt-creator)" custom GPT or build your own following the instructions below.
+* Alternatively, if you have a paid ChatGPT plan, you can access our ready-to-go [Image to Prompt Creator](https://chatgpt.com/g/g-j7JqI39de-image-to-prompt-creator) custom GPT or build your own following the instructions below.

 ---